openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 #### Credential Request {#credential_request_ldp_vc}

-The following additional parameters are defined for credential issuance requests and this Credential format.
+The following additional parameters are defined for Credential Requests and this Credential format.

 * `credential_definition`: REQUIRED.
 JSON Object as defined in (#issuer_initiated_issuance_ldp_vc).

-The following is a non-normative example of a credential issuance request with Credential format `ldp_vc`.
+The following is a non-normative example of a Credential Request with Credential format `ldp_vc`.

 <{{examples/credential_request_ldp_vc.json}}

 #### Credential Response

-The value of the `credential` claim in the credential response MUST be a JSON Object.
+The value of the `credential` claim in the Credential Response MUST be a JSON Object.
 Credentials of this format MUST NOT be re-encoded.

-The following is a non-normative example of a credential issuance response with Credential format `ldp_vc`.
+The following is a non-normative example of a Credential Response with Credential format `ldp_vc`.

 <{{examples/credential_response_ldp_vc.txt}}